Open Source is at the Core of Modern Software

 Incubating New Projects to Meet Enterprise Needs

-While much of the software we write is open source from the beginning, some of our software is not freely available at first.
+While much of the software we write at Continuum Analytics is open source from the beginning, some of our software is not freely available at first.
 Our sincere desire is for the features in our proprietary software to end up as open source software as soon as time and resources allow us to make it freely available.
-We believe that as a company we can contribute to open source software best by providing livelihoods for developers that allow them to focus on writing software that gets contributed to open source in time.
-Sometimes this means keeping software proprietary so that users of our software are also customers driving its development.
-This enables us to employ people full time on the creation and support of software that effectively becomes open source as more people buy it.
+We believe that as a company, we can contribute to open source software best by providing livelihoods for developers that allow them to focus on writing software that gets contributed to open source in time.
+Sometimes, this means keeping software proprietary so that users of our software are also customers driving its development.
+This enables us to employ people full-time on the creation and support of software that effectively becomes open source as more people buy it.
 This gives more and more people a chance to participate in the creation of open source software — not just developers with spare cycles.

-If you find our software useful, we hope you'll download it and be satisfied not only with the software itself, but also in the knowledge that you are contributing to the present and future ecosystem of open source software.
+If you find our software useful, we hope you will download it and be satisfied not only with the software itself, but also in the knowledge that you are contributing to the present and future ecosystem of open source software.

 A framework for automatic distribution and parallelization of Python